B2B Marketing Agency logo

 Selling via intermediaries is called INDIRECT distribution.

 By leveraging indirect distribution channels, companies can expand their market reach, optimize resource allocation, and create mutually beneficial relationships with intermediaries.
-In this blog article, we will explore the concept of indirect distribution, its key components, benefits, and best practices for successful implementation.
+In this article, we will explore the concept of indirect distribution, its key components, benefits, and best practices for successful implementation.

 Defining Indirect Distribution